confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 independent results for each client.

 !!! tip
-  If using push queries from an application, move all the heavy lifting into a persistent query and keep your push query as simple as possible.
+    If you're using push queries from an application, move all the heavy lifting into a persistent query and keep your push query as simple as possible.

 In the previous statements, `from_item` is one of the following: